 - 3 years old

-- Washing fruit and vegetables is a great early food preparation activity that help develop fine motor and concentration.
+- Washing fruit and vegetables is a great early food preparation activity that helps develop fine motor and concentration.

 Peeling and Chopping Fruits and Vegetables